AleoNet/welcome/documentation/concepts/fundamentals/02_records.md

 ### Privacy
 There are generally four different types of privacy that relate to blockchains.

-Aleo fulfils the 3 of them:
+Aleo fulfils three of them:
 - [x] Private inputs (messages)
 - [x] Private outputs (state changes)
 - [x] Private user